mj-xmr/SolOptXMR/docs/automation.md

 before the `exit 0` line of course.
 You may freely choose the number of threads that you want to use by replacing the `$(nproc)` with a reasonable number.
 This will run the `xmrig` miner as `root`.
-In case that you've either made the effort to enable the MSR module for your user, not even no effort at all to enable the MSR module even for the `root`, then the safer altenrative to the above would be:
+In case that you've either made the effort to enable the MSR module for your user, not even no effort at all to enable the MSR module even for the `root`, then the safer alternative to the above would be:

 ```bash
 su - USR -c "sleep 60; cd /home/USR/SolOptXMR && ./util/run-xmrig.sh $(nproc)" &`